alexandretalbert/alexandretalbert/ebanx_team.md

 > - Experience of leading a team in a specific environment, demonstrating people management skills.
 > - Sound knowledge of the processes and procedures relevant to the area under your responsibility.
 > - Ability to plan, organize, and coordinate team activities to achieve established goals and objectives on time.
+> - Ability to coordinate the daily activities of a team, distributing tasks and assignments efficiently to achieve established objectives.
+> - Strong communication and leadership skills, able to motivate and inspire team members to reach their full potential.
+> - Ability to set priorities and manage resources effectively to ensure the success of the operations under their responsibility.

 ## Product Specialists Responsibilities
 > List of responsibilities